jucacrispim/toxicbuild/docs/source/notifications.rst

 .. |custom-webhook-notification-img| image:: ./_static/custom-webhook-notification.jpg
     :alt: Custom webhook notification

-* ``Webhook URL``: The url for the webhook.
-This method sends a post request the the webhook url.
+* ``Webhook URL``: The URL for the webhook.
+This method sends a post request the the webhook URL.
 The body of the request is a json with 3 keys:
   ``repository``, ``build`` and ``buildset``.